Joran van der Sloot: Drug trafficking in Peru

 In February 2021, Van der Sloot was convicted of drug trafficking while serving his sentence in Challapalca Prison in Juliaca.
 He had set up a cocaine trafficking operation inside the prison, where a family member of a fellow detainee used sugar beets to smuggle cocaine into the prison in August 2020.
 Van der Sloot proceeded to deal the cocaine inside the prison, as well as setting up a trafficking network by forwarding packages of cocaine from the prison to other destinations abroad.
 He was eventually found out by prison officials.

 Van der Sloot had an additional 18 years added to his original sentence.
 He is scheduled for release in 2045, because of a Peruvian law prohibiting prison sentences from exceeding a maximum of 35 years when the prisoner has not been sentenced to life imprisonment.

+Suicide attempt

+On 12 December 2025, Peruvian prison guards found Van der Sloot seriously injured in his cell after having attempted suicide.

 Personal life

 On 4 July 2014, Van der Sloot married a Peruvian woman named Leidy Figueroa, whom he met while she was selling goods inside the prison.
 She was seven months pregnant with his child at the time.
 On 28 September 2014, Figueroa gave birth to a daughter in Peru.
-By 2023 the couple was divorced.
+By 2023, the couple was divorced.